GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Experiment

 \subsection{Visualization}

 \textbf{Thinking v.s.
-Answering.} To further investigate how reasoning influences final predictions, we analyze the relationship between answer accuracy and both reasoning length and reasoning quality score $s_t$.
+Answering.} To further investigate how reasoning relates to final predictions, we analyze the relationship between answer accuracy and both reasoning length and reasoning quality score $s_t$.
 Specifically, all samples are grouped based on their reasoning length and quality score, and the average accuracy within each group is computed.
-As shown in Fig.~\ref{fig:think_vs_answer}(a), accuracy increases with longer reasoning chains, indicating that extended reasoning generally benefits answer correctness.
+As shown in Figure~\ref{fig:think_vs_answer}(a), accuracy increases with longer reasoning chains, indicating that extended reasoning generally benefits answer correctness.
 However, when the reasoning becomes excessively long, \ie, overthinking, the performance slightly drops.
-Similarly, Fig.~\ref{fig:think_vs_answer}(b) reveals a positive correlation between $s_t$ and answer accuracy, implying that higher-quality reasoning contributes to more reliable decisions.
-These results demonstrate that GeoZero’s reasoning process plays a causal role in guiding accurate answers, validating the effectiveness of our proposed method.
+Similarly, Figure~\ref{fig:think_vs_answer}(b) reveals a positive correlation between $s_t$ and answer accuracy, indicating that samples with higher reasoning quality scores tend to achieve higher accuracy.
+Overall, these results suggest a strong association between reasoning quality and task performance, supporting our design choice of encouraging explicit reasoning during RL.
+More fine-grained analyses are provided in Section-\ref{sec:analysis_reason} of the supplementary material.

-\textbf{Qualitative Reasoning Results.} Finally, to gain an intuitive understanding of the model’s reasoning process, we qualitatively visualize several examples of GeoZero’s predictions across different tasks, as shown in Figure~\ref{fig:reason_vis}.
+\textbf{Qualitative Reasoning Results.} Finally, to gain an intuitive understanding of the model’s reasoning process, we qualitatively visualize several examples of GeoZero’s predictions, as shown in Figure~\ref{fig:reason_vis}.
 It can be observed that before producing the final answer, GeoZero explicitly articulates its internal reasoning by describing key visual attributes such as object shape, color, spatial layout, quantity, and contextual relationships.
 These examples demonstrate that GeoZero is capable of generating coherent and interpretable reasoning trajectories, showcasing its ability to perform emergent reasoning over complex geospatial scenes, while also highlighting its potential for building transparent and explainable AI systems.
+Additional reasoning examples are shown in Section-\ref{sec:visual_examples} of the supplementary material.